 When you look at me, you see a white lady.
-I have Cherokee and Black Dutch blood in my veins, but for over one hundred years, my family has blended in and intermarried as equals.
+I have Native American, Black Dutch, and African genes in my body, but for over one hundred years, my family has blended in and intermarried as equals.
 My fair skin and blue eyes are the result.
 My grandfather and even my great-grandmother were able to attend the colleges of their choice.
 There were no restrictions.
 My family members were able to enjoy jobs of their choosing, houses where they wanted to purchase, mortgages approved, and equal wages.

 This has not been the case for my African-American friends.
 Their recent ancestors couldn’t attend the colleges of their choice, or attend at all.
 Their families couldn’t live where they chose.
 They couldn’t marry across racial lines in some states.
 They weren’t paid equal wages.
 They had to drink from the “colored” water fountain, come in the back door, and sit in the balcony.
 They couldn’t always obtain the jobs they desired, or even a car loan, even though they may have been the highest qualified applicant.
 And, even today, they and their children are often singled out for unwarranted police attention.

 Seeking to understand the current events, I began reading a variety of African-American authors and discussing racial issues with my friends.
 I thoughtfully listened and considered their perspective.
 Gradually, it dawned on me that people of African-American descent are mourning the racial oppression they have suffered, the continuing wrongs, and the lingering effects.
 I didn’t initially understand that their outrage over this treatment was an expression of grief.
 If you’re black, I pray you’ll please forgive my white cluelessness.

 Protests, speaking out, taking the knee, Black Lives Matter, kneeling in open prayer – all of these are the black community publicly mourning and objecting to what has been done to them and to their families, and what continues to be done.